piyoki/archiconda3/README.md

 $ conda deactivate

+#### --To prevent conda from activating the base environment by default--

+$ conda config --set auto_activate_base false

 ### Packages installation within an environment

 #### --To install a specific package such as SciPy into an existing environment "myenv"--